mikevader/dm-workshop/README.md

 ## Release notes ##
 We had the following releases:

+### Dungeon Master Workshop 0.20 ###
+* You can now use markdown in description fields and text nodes for formatting your text.
+* Preview view of cards is generated with invalid or incomplete card data as well.

 ### Dungeon Master Workshop 0.19 ###
 * Force SSL
 * Update various libraries